Frequently Asked Questions

 There’s no drowning hazard

-We recommend washing within 2-3 days to prevent odours and stains from settling.
+We recommend washing within 2 days during Summer, to prevent odours and stains from settling.
+In Winter you may leave them unwashed for 3 days maximum.

 7. How to wash my reusable nappies?